ItiMaker

 Your Essential 2-Day Tokyo Itinerary

 Having navigated Tokyo countless times myself, I understand the challenge of maximizing a short visit.
 This guide on what to see in Tokyo in 2 days is designed to help you experience the city's essence efficiently, hitting the highlights without feeling rushed.
 For a more comprehensive exploration, consider our full Tokyo itinerary.
+Find the best shopping experiences with our Tokyo shopping guide.

 Day 1 Morning: Traditional Beginnings in Asakusa

 Start your short Tokyo trip in Asakusa, immersing yourself in traditional Japan.
 My personal tip is to arrive early to beat the crowds at Senso-ji, Tokyo's oldest temple.
 Walking through the vibrant Nakamise-dori market, filled with snacks and souvenirs, is a fantastic way to experience the local culture.
 You'll quickly see why this area is a must for what to see in Tokyo in 2 days, offering a stark contrast to the modern cityscape.
 Nearby, enjoy views of the Tokyo Skytree, perfect for capturing memorable photos of the city's iconic landmarks.
+Coordinate your travel plans with our Tokyo itinerary.
+Create your ideal travel schedule with our Tokyo itinerary.

 Day 1 Afternoon & Evening: Pop Culture & Bright Lights